 Despite being 45 years old and with over 1,000 career appearances to his name, Juventus’ Gianluigi Buffon refuses to hang up his gloves.

-Buffon made his Serie A debut for Parma at the age of 17, keeping a clean sheet in a 0–0 home draw against AC Milan in November 1995 and is still going strong 25 years later.
+Buffon made his Serie A debut for Parma at the age of 17, keeping a clean sheet in a 0–0 home draw against AC Milan in November 1995 and is still going strong over 28 years later.

-We’ve compiled an Xl of Buffon’s current and former team-mates who were born after he made his professional debut.
+We’ve compiled an Xl of Buffon’s former team-mates who were born after he made his professional debut.